yousefshawky/zakatyyy/README.md

 Zakatyyy
 ========

-A Python-based web application that calculates Zakat, utilizing gold price data and providing a user-friendly interface for Muslims to calculate their yearly Zakat obligation, with the option of email reminders
+A Python-based web application that calculates Zakat dates, utilizing gold price data and providing a user-friendly interface for Muslims to calculate their yearly Zakat date obligation, with the option of email reminders

 Features
 --------